How to Use

 The Pillars of Choreography

-How to use the Pillars of Choreography?
+How do I use the Pillars of Choreography?

 The Pillars are a tool to help you build new dances.